Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of Project Ozone 3
 2. Install the latest version of Cleanroom Loader and copy the contents of the Project Ozone 3 to it.
-3. Remove AttributeFix, BetterFPS, Diet Hopper, FastWorkbench, Fence Jumper, FoamFix, Just Enough Items, Not Enough IDs, Phosphor, Quark, Shadowfacts' Forgelin and Toast Control
+3. Remove AttributeFix, BetterFPS, Diet Hopper, FastWorkbench, Fence Jumper, FoamFix, Just Enough Items, Not Enough IDs, Phosphor, Quark, RandomPatches, Shadowfacts' Forgelin and Toast Control
 4. Install Fugue, Scalar (2.11.1-3), Had Enough Items, Forgelin-Continuous, Quark: RotN Edition and Roughly Enough IDs
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed